LGBTQ community: Demographics

+A 2021 Gallup survey, found that 7.1% of U.S. adults identify as "lesbian, gay, bisexual, transgender, or something other than straight or heterosexual".

+Discrimination

+People in the LGBTQ community face discrimination in form of microaggressions.
+Microaggressions are usually statements that are indirect and sometimes incidental but carry a negative connotation.
+In LGBTQ youths the most common type of microaggression they encounter are political remarks such as dissing samesex rights.The second most common form of microaggression is expression stereotype about the LGBTQ community.
+Microaggression are common and often experiences in everyday life.
+Safe spaces such as school can have a big impact on the occurrence of microaggressions.
+These include the constant homophobic remarks such a as "gay", homophobic graffiti, Gay-Straight alliance graffiti, etc.

+Rights

-The LGBT community represented by a social component of the global community that is believed by many, including heterosexual allies, to be underrepresented in the area of civil rights.
+The LGBTQ community represented by a social component of the global community that is believed by many, including heterosexual allies, to be underrepresented in the area of civil rights.
 The current struggle of the gay community has been largely brought about by globalization.
 In the United States, World War II brought together many closeted rural men from around the nation and exposed them to more progressive attitudes in parts of Europe.

 Upon returning home after the war, many of these men decided to band together in cities rather than return to their small towns.
 Fledgling communities would soon become political in the beginning of the gay rights movement, including monumental incidents at places like Stonewall.
 Today, many large cities have gay and lesbian community centers.
-Many universities and colleges across the world have support centers for LGBT students.
-The Human Rights Campaign, Lambda Legal, the Empowering Spirits Foundation, and GLAAD advocate for LGBT people on a wide range of issues in the United States.
+Many universities and colleges across the world have support centers for LGBTQ students.
+The Human Rights Campaign, Lambda Legal, the Empowering Spirits Foundation, and GLAAD advocate for LGBTQ people on a wide range of issues in the United States.
 There is also an International Lesbian and Gay Association.

-In 1947, when the United Kingdom adopted the Universal Declaration of Human Rights (UDHR), LGBT activists clung to its concept of equal, inalienable rights for all people, regardless of their race, gender, or sexual orientation.
+In 1947, when the United Kingdom adopted the Universal Declaration of Human Rights (UDHR), LGBTQ activists clung to its concept of equal, inalienable rights for all people, regardless of their race, gender, or sexual orientation.
 The declaration does not specifically mention gay rights, but discusses equality and freedom from discrimination.

 In 1962, Clark Polak joined The Janus Society in Philadelphia, Pennsylvania.
 Only a year after, he became president.
-In 1968, he announced that the Society would be changing their name to Homosexual Law Reform Society; “Homosexuals are now willing to fly under their own colors” (Stewart, 1968).
+In 1968, he announced that the Society would be changing their name to Homosexual Law Reform Society; "Homosexuals are now willing to fly under their own colors" (Stewart, 1968).